Honouring The Life of A Loved One. A Creative Everlasting Way To Show You Care.

-- Inter an urn beside a commemorative plaque beside a tree.
+- Inter an urn with a commemorative plaque beside a tree

-There are a wide variety of different shapes and sizes of plaques available.
+Plaques are available in a wide variety of shapes and sizes.
 You can individualize your memorial by writing a personal message, adding pictures, and adding a pedestal with a vase.

 Tree of Memories

-Every year, from November 15 - January 15, the Tree of Memories at Beechmount Cemetery is lit with thousands of beautiful blue lights.
-As the festive season begins, those who have lost loved ones can remember and include them in a new tradition by placing an ornament on the tree.
+Every year, from November 15–January 15, a Tree of Memories at each of Beechmount and Mt.
+Pleasant Cemeteries is lit with thousands of beautiful blue lights.
+As the festive season begins, those who have lost loved ones can remember and include them in a new tradition by placing an ornament on one of these trees.